 - 1. Scrap may be stored on-site and shall be removed on an on-going basis. - 2.
-Scrap shall only include material generated directly as a result of the aggregate operation such as refuse, debris, scrap metal, lumber, discarded machinery, equipment and motor vehicles. - All fluids shall be drained from any discarded equipment, machinery or motor vehicle prior to storage and disposed of in accordance with the Environmental Protection Act. - 4.
+Scrap shall only include material generated directly as a result of the aggregate operation such as refuse, debris, scrap metal, lumber, discarded machinery, equipment and motor vehicles. - 3.
+All fluids shall be drained from any discarded equipment, machinery or motor vehicle prior to storage and disposed of in accordance with the Environmental Protection Act. - 4.
 Scrap shall not be stored within 30 metres of any body of water or the licence boundary and shall be kept in close proximity to the main processing plant. - 5.
 Recycling of asphalt, concrete, porcelain and glass shall be permitted on-site. - 6.
 Recyclable asphalt materials shall not be stockpiled within: - 6.1.
-30 metres of any waterbody or man-made pond; or 6.2.
+30 metres of any waterbody or man-made pond; or - 6.2.
 2 metres of the ground water table. - 7.
-Recyclable material shall be kept in close proximity to the main processing plant. - 8.
-Rebar or other structural metal shall be separated from recyclable aggregate material during processing and placed in a designated scrap pile on-site which shall be removed on an o-going basis. - 9.
-Recycled aggregate shall be removed on an on-going basis. - 10.
-Recycling activities shall not interfere with the operational phases of the site or with rehabilitation.
-11. Once the site is depleted, no further importation of recyclable material shall be permitted. - 12.
-Once final rehabilitation has been completed and approved in accordance with the site plan, all recycling operations shall cease. - The site shall be kept in an orderly condition.
+Recyclable material shall be kept in close proximity to the main processing plant and shall be stored separately on the quarry floor and within the extraction area limit. - 8.
+Rebar or other structural metal shall be separated from recyclable aggregate material during processing and placed in a designated scrap pile on-site which shall be removed on an on-going basis. - 9.
+Recycled aggregate shall be removed on an on-going basis.

+- 10. Recycling activities shall not interfere with the operational phases of the site or with rehabilitation. - 11.
+Once the site is depleted, no further importation of recyclable material shall be permitted. - 12.
+Once final rehabilitation has been completed and approved in accordance with the site plan, all recycling operations shall cease. - 13.
+The site shall be kept in an orderly condition.